microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_sqlsrv/levelup/_index.md

   ![ArcBox client VM connect using bastion](arcbox-client-select-bastion.png)

-3. Enter Username and Password and click on Connect.
+3. Enter the Username and Password and click on Connect.

   ![ArcBox client VM connect using bastion](arcbox-client-bastion-connect.png)

-4. This will open new tab, please make sure to accept pop up window warning to successfully log into the VM.
+4. This will open a new tab, make sure to accept the pop-up window warning to successfully log into the VM.

   ![ArcBox client VM bastion allow popup](arcbox-client-bastion-connect-allow-popup.png)